 During 2024, there were no departures from the Board of Directors.
-(C.1.2) Nevertheless, CaixaBank has communicated this information to the CNMV via Other Relevant Information, without affecting the aforementioned statement (registration number 31.114) that on 30 October 2024, the Board of Directors accepted José Ignacio Goirigolzarri's resignation as Executive Chairman and Director of CaixaBank, effective from 1 January 2025, and decided to appoint Tomás Muniesa as Non-Executive Chairman of CaixaBank, effective 1 January 2025, thus leaving a vacancy on the Board from that date.
+(C.1.2) However, and notwithstanding the above, CaixaBank informed the CNMV through Other Relevant Information (registration number 31.114) that on 30 October 2024, the Board of Directors accepted José Ignacio Goirigolzarri's resignation as Executive Chairman and Director of CaixaBank, effective from 1 January 2025, and decided to appoint Tomás Muniesa as Non-Executive Chairman of CaixaBank, effective 1 January 2025, thus leaving a vacancy on the Board from that date.